crhall-writing/crhall-writing.github.io/_poems/spelunking.md

 the cave will be there
 if I leave for my equipment
-I won’t go without it
+I won’t go in without it

 you can paint me as weak
 you can paint me as rigid